 The inability of the international community to agree legally binding CO2 reduction targets shows that unilateral climate policies have failed.
 The Forum will be campaigning for the development of alternative approaches that are politically realistic and economically feasible.

-The Global Warming Policy Forum will be funded by private donations.
+The Global Warming Policy Forum is funded by private donations.
 In order to make clear their complete independence, neither the Foundation nor the Forum accept gifts from either energy companies or anyone with a significant interest in an energy company.

 The Global Warming Policy Forum Team

-Lord Lawson (Chairman) – Edward Atkin CBE — Neil Record
+Neil Record (Chairman) — Edward Atkin CBE — Lord Lawson — Martin Bralsford

 Director: Dr Benny Peiser